About Coast Redwood Middle School

 What is expected from the parents:

-In order to ensure the best consistency, cohesion, and continuity, we request that enrollment in CRMS be a year-long commitment.
+To ensure the best consistency, cohesion, and continuity, we request that enrollment in CRMS be a year-long commitment.
 Student and parent input and interests will help guide the schedule and methods of instruction both in class and at home.